Aragas/Bannerlord.MBOptionScreen/docs/articles/mcmv3.md

 ```

 ## INotifyPropertyChanged <a name="inotifypropertychanged"></a>
-The settings implement the INotifyPropertyChanged interface.
+The settings implement the @"System.ComponentModel.INotifyPropertyChanged?text=INotifyPropertyChanged" interface.

 MCM subscribes to it and will refresh the UI if any value has changed.